 Products with distinct dimming types will be listed as separate entries on the QPL.
 For example, a product that is available in non-dimmable, continuously dimmable but not field-adjustable, and continuously dimmable AND field-adjustable versions will be evaluated and listed as three separate products.

 Updating Dimmable Product Information

-The following will apply for color-tunable products submitted under Technical Requirements V5.1 (eligible for submission beginning July 1, 2020).
+The following apply for color-tunable products submitted under Technical Requirements V5.1 (eligible for submission beginning July 1, 2020).
 For full details about spectral quality requirements under V5.1, see Technical Requirements V5.1.

 For dimmable and field-adjustable light output (FALO) products, additional clarifications on meeting the V5.1 spectral quality requirements are provided below.

 - For dimmable/FALO products, testing and reporting requirements for chromaticity (CCT & Duv), color rendition, and color maintenance are applicable and are evaluated at the maximum light output setting.
 For parent products in a family grouping application, chromaticity (CCT & Duv) and color rendition will be listed on the QPL under the Tested Data section.
 For child products, reporting of CCT and all color rendition measures is required, and all information will be listed as Reported Data.